youngjuning/www.zisheng.pro/docs/english/what-is-a-prototype-chain-in-javaScript.md

 In JavaScript, every object has a hidden link called or its prototype.
 If a property or method isn't found on the object, JavaScript looks up these prototype.

 This lookup process continues up the prototype chain.
-It starts with your object, moves to its prototype and keeps going until it either finds the property or hits null.
+It starts with your object, moves to its prototype and keeps going until it either finds the property or hits `null`.
 The end of the chain.
-Here, custom`obj` inherits name from`obj` and `toString` from `Object .prototype`.
+Here, `customObj` inherits name from `obj` and `toString` from `Object.prototype`.
 That's the power of the prototype chain.
 And that's the prototype chain.

 It's JavaScript's way of enabling inheritance and code reuse.
 Want to dive deeper?
 Let me know in the comments.
 Don't forget to like, share and subscribe to 404Developer for more JavaScript tips.
 See you next time.